 For some people, using donor eggs from a woman with a healthy reproductive system may be the best way to achieve pregnancy.
 Ideal candidates for donor egg assistance include:

-- Women over 40 whose natural egg production may have slowed or stopped with age
+- Women of advanced reproductive age (over age 38) whose natural egg production may have slowed or stopped with age

 - Women with non-working ovaries due to early menopause, which affects about 1% of women before age 40